JetBrains/intellij-sdk-docs/basic_topics/getting_started/plugin_compatibility.md

 If a plugin does not include any module dependency tags in its
 <!--TODO link to sample_plugin file-->
 [plugin.xml](),
-it's assumed to be a legacy plugin and it's loaded only in IntelliJ IDEA.
+it's assumed to be a legacy plugin and it's loaded only in IntelliJ Platform based product.

 If the
 <!--TODO link to sample_plugin file-->
 [plugin.xml]()
 includes one or more of such tags, the plugin is loaded if the product contains all of the modules on which the plugin depends.

-The following modules are currently available in all products based on the IntelliJ platform:
+The following modules are currently available in all products based on the IntelliJ Platform:

 * *com.intellij.modules.platform*